liferay/liferay-screens/ios/Documentation/DDLFormScreenlet.md

 The Default theme uses a standard `UITableView` to show a scrollable list of fields.
 Other themes may use a different component, such as `UICollectionView` or others, to show the fields.

 ![The `DDLForm` screenlet using Default theme.](Images/ddlform.png)

+## Portal Configuration

+Dynamic Data Lists and Data Types should be configured properly in the portal.
+If workflow is required, it also must be configured.

+For more details, please see the Liferay User Guide sections [Defining Data Types](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/building-a-list-platform-in-liferay-and-liferay-portal-6-2-user-guide-10-en), [Creating Data Lists](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/creating-data-lists-liferay-portal-6-2-user-guide-10-en), and [Using Workflow](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/using-workflow-liferay-portal-6-2-user-guide-11-en).

 ## Attributes